 - Respond: Whether a review is positive, negative, or neutral, make sure to leave a response under your company username

-- Simplify The Process: To expand on the aforementioned website and email links, try to make the review process as simple as possible for customers
+- Simplify The Process: To expand on the website and email links, try to make the review process as simple as possible for customers

 There’s no need to belabor the importance of online reviews in the modern digital age.
 Every roofing contractor in the country understands that online reputation directly correlates with future success.
-For contractors just starting out, earning the trust of a local community can be difficult and time consuming.
+For contractors just starting, earning a local community’s trust can be difficult and time-consuming.
 Roofing Webmasters can relieve some of that burden with our online reviews and reputation management services.
-We’ve been working with roofers for decades and know exactly what their target audience looks for in a company.
+We’ve been working with roofers for decades and know what their target audience looks for in a company.

-Is it Really Okay to Ask for Online Reviews?
+Is it Okay to Ask for Online Reviews?

 Yes.
-As long as you do not pay for reviews, or financially incentivize them, you are in the clear.
-The best time to ask is after performing a service for the client, and completing the payment transaction.
-If you do a good job on the service, customers are very likely to fulfill your request to leave a review.
-You can make this as easy as possible on them by implementing an automated text messaging system, in which they can access the review profile straight from their mobile device.
-This saves them the nuisance of logging into a desktop computer.
+As long as you do not pay for reviews or financially incentivize them, you are in the clear.
+The best time to ask is to perform a service for the client and complete the payment transaction.
+If you do an excellent job on the service, customers will likely fulfill your request to leave a review.
+You can make this as easy as possible them by implementing an automated text messaging system, in which they can access the review profile straight from their mobile device.
+Automated requests with shortlinks save them the nuisance of logging into a desktop computer.
 The best ways to ask for reviews include:

 - In-Person: After completing a satisfactory service